Assistant Professor, Nursing (BSN) Program

 Chilliwack campus at CEP, A2407

-email HeatherHeather Campbell is starting an Assistant Professor Position and will be teaching in Semester 3 (Surgical).
+email HeatherHeather Campbell is an Assistant Professor and teaches in Semester 3 (Surgical).

 Heather is a white settler of Scottish and Austrian descent and had the privilege of growing up on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Nations, and now resides on the traditional and unceded territory of the Sto:lo Peoples.
 She graduated from the University of the Fraser Valley’s (UFV) Nursing Program in 2016 with a Bachelor of Science in Nursing and has spent the majority of her career in operating rooms, palliative care, and as a sessional instructor within various semesters of the UFV nursing program.
 Heather has dedicated herself as a leader and advocate, both in hospital and academic settings, so culturally safer health care is provided and systemic barriers are dismantled.
-By December 2024, she will have completed her Masters of Health Leadership and Policy in Clinical Education at the University of British Columbia and she can’t wait to do meaningful work with The University of the Fraser Valley!
+She has a Masters of Health Leadership and Policy in Clinical Education from the University of British Columbia and she strives to do meaningful work with The University of the Fraser Valley!

-Heather is a mom to a wonderful daughter (22) and son (16), and the three of them spent many summers in Northern BC learning from the youth of Lake Babine Nation.
-This time of learning and sharing had lifelong impacts on her and her children and they are all still in contact with many of their friends from Tachet.
+Heather is a mom to a wonderful daughter and son, and the three of them spent many summers in Northern BC learning from the youth of Lake Babine Nation.
+This time of learning and sharing had lifelong impacts on her and her children, and they are all still in contact with many of their friends from Tachet.
 Her and her wife enjoy spending time growing food, sharing meals and stories with friends, and spending time outdoors as much as possible.

 Bachelor of Science in Nursing (UFV),